Skip to content

 Tip

-When applying for your own key, sign up for reCAPTCHA v2, not v3
+When applying for your own key, sign up for reCAPTCHA v2, not v3.

-The stle of client verification is completely determined on Google's end via their reCAPTCHA service.
+The style of client verification is completely determined on Google's end via their reCAPTCHA service.
 When given the choice of a checkbox or an invisible badge, you may choose whichever you like.
 Be aware that the invisible type may sometimes display a difficult puzzle.

-For server wide protection that needs to cover a lot of domains, un-check Verify the origin of reCAPTCHA solutions.
+For server-wide protection that needs to cover a lot of domains, uncheck Verify the origin of reCAPTCHA solutions.
 Otherwise, you may need to apply a separate key for each domain.
 Please refer to the Google doc for more information.

-reCAPTCHA in ModSecurity Rules
+CAPTCHA in ModSecurity Rules

-You can trigger reCAPTCHA through the ModSecurity engine via an environment variable, by adding a rule like this one:
+You can trigger CAPTCHA through the ModSecurity engine via an environment variable, by adding a rule like this one:

 SecRule REQUEST_URI "@contains /test.php" "id:9812419,phase:2,setenv:verifycaptcha=1"